Forget being the big candy bar house—I want to establish myself as the Halloween Sangria house.

 Sure!
 To make a kid-friendly Halloween punch, omit the brandy and swap the red wine for a sparkling red grape juice.

 - 1 cup whole black grapes

 - 1 cup whole green grapes

 - 1 lime sliced into rounds

 - 1/4 cup brandy

-- 1 (750 ml) bottle fruity red wine, such as Pinot Noir or Beaujolais
+- 1 bottle fruity red wine (750 ml bottle) such as Pinot Noir or Beaujolais

 - Rinse and de-stem grapes, then pat dry.
 Spread in a single layer a baking sheet, then place in the freezer at least 2 hours before you plan to serve.

-- When ready to serve, add the ginger ale to the pitcher and stir gently with spoon.
-To sugar the glass rims, place the colored sugar on a plate, then rub an orange slice around the glass rim.
+- When ready to serve, add the ginger ale to the pitcher and stir gently with a spoon.
+To rim the glasses, place the colored sugar on a plate, then rub an orange slice around the glass rim.
 Dip the rim of each glass into the sugar, coating well.
 Fill glasses with frozen grapes and reserved orange slices, then slowly pour in the sangria.
 Sip immediately and enjoy.